jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/refactor-to-evo4.rst

 including attributes that are functions (methods).
 This cannot be done satisfactorily without much stronger support for inheritance than ``evo3`` provides.
-This in turn will lead us to give each type object a dictionary, to create descriptors that may be entered into that dictionary, and to implement the MRO along which the search for any attribute is made.
 This means it is already time for an ``evo4``.

+The need for attributes will lead us to give each type object a dictionary, to create descriptors that may be entered into that dictionary, and to implement the MRO along which the search for any attribute is made.
+Thus, quite a lot of core apparatus will be revisited.

 Descriptors must be able to represent attributes defined in either Java or Python: type slots (still ``MethodHandle``\s) will be filled from these descriptors.
+Descriptors also cause us to consider how we will use ``VarHandle``\s.

+There are a lot of different descriptor types, each a new type of Python object.
+This puts a strain on our ability in ``evo3`` efficiently to code Java implementations of Python types.
+We will revisit how slots are filled, in particular we shall switch to using instance methods to define special functions.

 Scope